-Although it’s one of the country’s smallest states, Massachusetts is a big name when it comes to higher education.
+Although it’s one of the country’s smallest states, online colleges in Massachusetts continue to grow as the state focuses on its higher education.

-In addition to attractions like Cape Cod, Martha’s Vineyard and Fenway Park, the state is home to some of the most prestigious schools in the US.
+In addition to attractions like Cape Cod, Martha’s Vineyard, and Fenway Park, the state is home to some prestigious schools in the US.

 Editorial Listing ShortCode: